What is Lead THE Cause?

 The point of sharing the gospel is for the person to understand what God has done for them and that He desires a relationship with them.
 Bringing them to a point where they understand that they need to decide what they are going to do about Jesus is a critical component of sharing the gospel, but many of us have a hard time when it comes to bringing them to a decision.
 Now What?
 Helps students with this crucial skill and provides approaches that will enable them to give the listener a chance to respond to God’s love.

-Will there be anything special for returning students?
+Will there be any special training for returning students?

 Core 201 – 2nd year attendees

-This session occurs at the same time as Core 101 and is for returning students who are recommended for a higher track by their youth leader.
-A bit more intense, students will be pushed in the areas of personal renewal, apologetics and disciple-making.
+This track is for returning students who are recommended for the next level of training by their youth leader.
+A bit more intense than Core 101, students are pushed in the areas of personal renewal, apologetics and disciple-making.